 What to do if I have been attacked or bitten by a dog

-Injuries caused by dog bites can create significant medical, financial and legal ramifications.
-Since millions of people are attacked or bitten by dogs each year, it is crucial to know and understand what steps need to be taken following a dog bite.
+Injuries caused by dog bites can have significant medical, financial, and legal ramifications, necessitating the expertise of an Alpharetta Dog Bite Attorney.
+Considering that millions of people are attacked or bitten by dogs each year, consulting with an Alpharetta Dog Bite Attorney is crucial to understand the necessary steps to be taken following a dog bite.

 Identify the dog and witnesses

 - Find out the owner of the dog and where they live, if possible.
 Exchange information to be able to contact them after the incident.